 One of the more important things I would like to stress in this series is that when some websites or even some doctors talk about when a baby can sleep through the night without a feeding, you can’t really put breastfeeding babies into the same camp as formula-fed babies.
 This only has to do with one thing and that’s the fact that breast milk digests faster than formula.

 As I’ve said several times, there are adults who can’t go 12 hours without eating, so I certainly don’t expect all babies to be able to go all night without a feeding all at the same age or weight.
 I try to be realistic and what makes the most sense to me is that all babies react differently to being hungry and it’s a developmental milestone for your inner clock to sleep all night without feedings.
-If you ask a variety of different pediatricians when a baby can go all night without a feeding, the answer will vary a lot.
+If you ask various pediatricians when a baby can go all night without a feeding, the answer will vary a lot.
 That tells me that there are no hard and fast rules that you can apply to all babies.

 Formula-fed babies are more likely to start sleeping all night without a feeding, but there are breast-fed babies who do it early, too, just like there are formula-fed babies who won’t.
 Some of us are just lucky or unlucky, depending on how you look at it (some working moms enjoy the night snuggles, for example).